Guidelines for the Hiring Process (updated 2017)

 In an effort to better serve members of the AHA, and to promote the highest standards of professional conduct in the hiring process, we provide these guidelines for search committees and job candidates.

-- Job discrimination is illegal.
+- Most job discrimination is illegal.
 Interviewing and hiring should be based solely on professional criteria.
-Interviewers should not ask questions about a candidate's marital status or family, race or national origin, disability, age, or personal lifestyle.
+Interviewers should not ask questions about a candidate's marital status or family, race or national origin, disability, age, sex, gender, gender expression, gender identity, or sexual orientation.
 Candidates may, however, volunteer such information in the course of their own inquiries about the hiring institution, although this sort of discussion is usually more appropriate during an on-campus interview than in the preliminary stages of a candidacy.

-- All positions for historians should be advertised in the job ads section of Perspectives or the AHA website.
+- All positions for historians should be advertised in the job ads section of Perspectives on History or the online AHA Career Center.
 If hiring institutions intend to interview at the AHA annual meeting, they should make every effort to advertise in the Perspectives issues for the fall months.